Armored-22/GraveRejects/README.md

 Up-to-date server &amp; mod file settings
 <br>
 <br>
-*To clarify the first 8 game settings as the server host assigns a number with their config editor.*
+*Just want to clarify the first 8 settings in "ServerGameSettings.json" as the server host assigns a number with their config editor.*
 <br>
 <br>
 ```